mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 Unlike many other software, SPPAS is not what is called a "black box".
 Instead, everything is done so that users can check / change operation.
-It is particularly suitable for automatic annotations.
-It allows any user to adapt automatic annotations to its own needs.
+It is particularly suitable for automatic annotations: it allows any user to adapt automatic annotations to its own needs.

-The package of SPPAS is then a folder with content as files and sub-folders.
+The package of SPPAS is then a directory with content as files and folders.

 ![SPPAS Package content](./etc/screenshots/explorer-sppas-folder.png)